 Based on the results of the research and discussion it can be concluded that there is a linear relationship between the variables of metacognitive abilities and learning outcome variables.
-The average cognitive value of students is 44.57 which means it is enough to indicate the value of learning outcomes which is also quite by the regression formula Y = ao+ boX = 48.434 + 0.468X.
-Based on the findings of this study, it is suggested: (1) to the paving attention ability of metacognition in the learning process is important to every lecturer, and (2) measuring the ability of metacognition could be done by an experimental method to further study the increasing learning outcomes due to metacognitive abilities.
+The average cognitive value of students is 44.57 which means it is enough to indicate the value of learning outcomes which is also quite by the regression formula Y = ao + boX = 48.434 + 0.468X.
+Based on the findings of this study, it is suggested: (1) paying attention to the ability metacognition in the learning process is important to every lecturer, and (2) measuring the ability of metacognition could be done by an experimental method to further study the increasing learning outcomes due to metacognitive abilities.